 Wednesdays: 6 – 8 p.m.

-The exhibition “From the Museum’s Time Machine” is installed in the foyer, presenting the Collection’s first opening in 1981.
+The exhibition “From the Museum’s Time Machine” presents the Collection’s first opening in 1981.

 LIPA REMEMBERS MEMORIAL CENTRE

 Lipa 35, Šapjane